Plattsy85/beyond-static/README.md

 # beyond-static
-Playground for Nuxt and Netlify
+Playground for Nuxt and Netlify - testing commit